-Taking the time to make legal and financial preparations, like purchasing life insurance to cover end of life expenses, can decrease your loved ones’ mental and emotional burden, giving them more time and space to grieve.
+Taking the time to make legal and financial preparations, like purchasing funeral life insurance to cover end-of-life expenses, can decrease your loved one’s mental and emotional burden, giving them more time and space to grieve.

 Preparing a will or a trust is another important step to take because it clarifies your wishes and can make taking care of final affairs less stressful.

 A 2017 survey by Caring.com found that 40 percent of adults in the United States have a will.